International Travel Packing List: Your Guide for a Stress-Free Trip

 The US runs on a different voltage than Europe (110v vs. 220v).
 Check your devices to see if they’re dual voltage.
 You’ll usually see “100 – 240v” or something written on the item.

-This flat iron is dual voltage and perfect for international travel, as is this travel hair dryer.
+This flat iron has universal voltage and perfect for international travel, as is this dual voltage travel hair dryer.
 If any of your devices have a voltage switch, make sure to turn it to the right voltage BEFORE you arrive or plug them in to avoid ruining them.

 Be Money Smart with Foreign Currency and Credit Cards

 This isn’t a traditional packing tip, but you should always pack cash in the local currency of your destination(s) prior to arrival.
-Order currency through your local bank; exchanging money at the airport or a money exchange is fine, but they usually have worse exchange rates.
+Order currency through your local bank.
+Exchanging money at the airport or a money exchange is fine, but they usually have worse exchange rates than banks.

 Most places that aren’t super rural do take cards these days, but having cash on hand is also smart in case somewhere doesn’t accept cards, if machines are down, or if there’s poor service.
-For example, the English countryside had spotty cell service, so my taxi didn’t take Venmo or PayPal.
+For example, the English countryside had spotty cell service, so my taxi didn’t take credit card, Venmo, or PayPal.

 When paying with a card, always opt to pay in the local currency.
-Check your credit cards to see if they charge any foreign transaction fees.
+If you can’t remember, check your credit cards to see if they charge any foreign transaction fees.
 Call your bank or credit card companies to notify them of your travel plans and be sure to ask about international sister banks in case you need to grab more cash.

 Download a currency exchange app to help manage your spending, and so you can always know the US dollar amount of something.
 I use the free Xe app.